TonicAI/tonic_validate/README.md

 We do **NOT** track things such as the contents of the questions / answers, your scores, or any other sensitive information.
 For detecting CI/CD, we only check for common environment variables in different CI/CD environments.
 We do not log the values of these environment variables.

 We also generate a random UUID to help us figure out how many users are using the product.
-This UUID is linked to your Validate account only to help track who is using the SDK and UI at once and to get user counts.

 We also collect information on version of python being used and characteristics of the machine (e.g. calls to `platform.system()` and `platform.machine()`).
 This information is sent to Scarf which helps us better understand our open-source community.